Saturday, April 11, 2020

 “Please stay home as much as you can,” he said.
 “That’s going to make the biggest difference.”

-A slowdown in Moving electricity from a generating site (like a power plant, wind turbine or solar panel) to a sub... is evident in the data.
+A slowdown in transmission is evident in the data.
 Boulder County has begun producing graphs tracking the percentage of new cases over a three-day basis that shows significant declines.

 As of Saturday at 4 p.m., 248 people in the county had tested positive for coronavirus.
 Boulder had by far the most infections, but Zayach warned not to put too much stock into the numbers.